ultjeremy/3DTada-Internship-Research/readme.md

         }
 }
 ```
 [[Link to code]](https://github.com/ultjeremy/3DTada-Internship-Research/blob/af169c5949e71b2dddf7ae1776c6614731280076/contracts/token_send.sol)

 In this example, you can call the `sendToken` function, inputting a recipient's address, to send a specified `msg.value` amount of currency to a chosen recipient.
-I implemented this in Remix as a smart contract, using Solidity.
+I implemented this in Solidity as a smart contract, using the Remix IDE.

 ### BNB Burning: